 It took a while to catch on as to why I was being propositioned by other police officers.
 I started thinking the whole bunch was queer.
 I was even propositioned by a fellow police officer in a tent up on the Kansas line where we were supposed to be on a deer hunting trip.
 What the hell???

 I may have figured out after all these years why the patrol commander came to me one night and said "We got him", saying they had caught a police officer having homosexual sex in a police car.
 It was just one of those things that I did not think about until I started this webpage.
-I think now that the patrol commander must have said that in order to observe my reaction which was nil.
+I think now that the patrol commander must have said that in order to observe my reaction.
 Looking back, all the lies spread by these brothers must have gotten to the patrol commander and undoubtedly was the reason I received bad ratings from this patrol commander.

 This guy and his older brother did a real slander campaign on me.
 They interfered with my job assignments, my ratings, my associations, my family, a neighbor or two, and even drummed up complaints against me.
 They were very angry with me but for a long time I know they thought they could still make me come around to being a slave if they could get me a divorce.
 It was very weird.